XZJIsme/didide-BERT/readme.md

 - ~~Add a trained model~~ ✔
 - The way of generating test dataset should match the way of the playground, different from the way of training data generation, then the robustness of the model can be tested more reasonably.
 - Give a lightweigth model by quantization.
-- Give an elaborate instroduction in Chinese. 是中国人就说你好！
+- Give an elaborate introduction in Chinese. 是中国人就说你好！
 - 试试 multilingual pre-trained model
 ## Reference
 - [NLP Chinese Corpus](https://github.com/brightmart/nlp_chinese_corpus)